Energy stocks boost British shares ahead of reopening decision

 After breaking above the 7,000 mark in mid-April, the FTSE 100 has oscillated in a narrow range on worries that a resurgence in COVID-19 cases might delay the reopening.

-Among stocks, outsourcer Serco Group (SRP.L) jumped 4.6% after it raised its 2021 profit outlook. read more
+Among stocks, outsourcer Serco Group jumped 4.6% after it raised its 2021 profit outlook.

 Our Standards: The Thomson Reuters Trust Principles.